Updated: Mar 21

 From listening to today’s homily through the Cathedral of Our Lady of the Angels Youtube channel, I learned that St. John Vianney was sent to Ars because he had struggles with studies going through seminary, and because of this he was sent to a far away town where the people were not too religious.
 I also learned that his vocation was considered a late vocation.

 I decided to learn more about St. John Vianney since today is his feast day.
 He is the patron saint of parish priests.

-I learned a lot more about St. John Vianney by reading the online from Brittanica.com, SistersoftheCurofArs.org, and a webpage about the Shrine of St. Vianney on the CatholicTravelGuide.com website.
+I learned a lot more about St. John Vianney from Brittanica.com, SistersoftheCurofArs.org, and a webpage about the Shrine of St. Vianney on the CatholicTravelGuide.com website.
 I even saw a Youtube video from the Knights of Columbus Supreme Council on the Incorrupt Heart of St. John Vianney.